qaalabs/DE5M3/trainer/day3/session2.md

 - Start with batch, move to real-time only when business justifies it

 **Bridge to Lunch**:

-"Session 1: WHAT data to load (full vs incremental)
+- Session 1: WHAT data to load (full vs incremental)
-Session 2: WHEN to load data (batch vs real-time)
+- Session 2: WHEN to load data (batch vs real-time)
-Session 3 (after lunch): WHERE data comes from (multiple sources, unstructured data)"
+- Session 3 (after lunch): WHERE data comes from (multiple sources, unstructured data)

 ---

 ## Teaching Notes

 **Learner Actions**:

 - Observe streaming concepts (not building streaming pipelines)
 - Discuss timing requirements in their organisations
 - Understand trade-offs, not implementation details

 **Materials Needed**:

 - Processing spectrum visual
 - Batch window timeline diagram
 - Trade-offs comparison table